ligato/docs/docs/plugins/connection-plugins.md

 Note that time is in nanoseconds.
 If no time is provided, the default value of 1 hour is set.

 By default, token uses a pre-defined signature string as the key to sign it.
-This can be changed in [REST plugin conf file][http-conf-file].
+This can be changed in [REST conf file][http-conf-file].

 ```
 token-signature: <string>